Class Schedules and Catalog Background Image

 Lecture 4 hours.

 This course offers enhanced instruction in critical thinking, critical writing, and research using the genres of literature (poetry, drama, short story, and novel).
-It is intended for highly motivated students who seek to satisfy the full-year composition and critical-thinking transfer requirements.
-UC CREDIT LIMITATION: Credit for ENGL 201 or ENGL 201H.
+It is intended for students who seek to satisfy the full-year composition and critical-thinking transfer requirements.
+UC CREDIT LIMITATION: Credit for ENGL C1001 or ENGL C1001H.
 C-ID ENGL-110.

 ENGL 280: Creative Writing